The Campaign (film): Plot

-Martin meets with the Motch brothers soon afterwards, but learns of their "insourcing" plans with China; they intend to turn the 14th district into a factory complex and import Chinese workers in order to reduce shipping costs.
-Martin, realizing he has been used, rejects their support.
-The Motch brothers in turn defect to Camden's side, revitalizing his campaign and paying his wife to appear alongside him at campaign events to give the impression of reconciliation.
-Meanwhile, Martin reconciles with his wife and family, and desperately appeals to the voters by revealing the Motch Brothers' plans and promising to be completely honest (revealing several embarrassing secrets about himself in doing so).
-On election day, however, Camden wins due to the voting machines being rigged by the brothers.
-Camden gloats about his victory to Martin, who recalls to Camden that he was the Class President at their school, and had removed a dangerous slide that had scarred the both of them.
-Martin tells Camden that this greatly inspired him.
-Realizing what he has done and who he has become, Camden denounces his win in the election and withdraws, and Martin wins by default.
-Martin and Camden become friends, with Camden being appointed Martin's chief of staff.
+Marty meets with the Motch brothers soon afterwards, but learns of their "insourcing" plans with China; they intend to turn the 14th district into a factory complex and import Chinese workers in order to reduce shipping costs.
+Marty, realizing he has been used, rejects their support.
+The Motch brothers in turn defect to Cam's side, revitalizing his campaign and paying his wife to appear alongside him at campaign events to give the impression of reconciliation.
+Meanwhile, Marty reconciles with his wife and family and desperately appeals to the voters by revealing the Motch brothers' plans and promising to be completely honest (to that end, revealing several embarrassing secrets about himself).
+On election day, however, Cam wins due to the voting machines being rigged by the brothers.
+Cam gloats about his victory to Marty, who recalls to Cam that he was the class president at their school, and had removed a dangerous slide that had scarred the both of them.
+Marty tells Cam that this greatly inspired him.
+Realizing the error of who he has become, Cam denounces his win and his record as a congressman, and withdraws, with Marty winning by default.
+Marty and Cam become friends, with Cam being appointed Marty's chief of staff.

-Six months later, the Motch brothers are called to appear before Congress after being exposed by Martin and Camden.
+Six months later, the Motch brothers are called to appear before Congress after being exposed by Marty and Cam.
 The brothers point out that everything they have done is legal under Citizens United v.
 FEC but are arrested due to their association with Wattley, who is in fact an international fugitive.